• Skip to primary navigation

 You can place it into a paper or plastic bag and seal it to let the steam loosen the skins if you need to.
 Peel away the skin and remove the seeds and innards.
 You're ready for stuffing!

-You can also include meats with your stuffing.
-Chorizo is a great addition, as is ground beef or ground chicken.
-I also like to include cooked rice or black beans.
+Add meats to your stuffing.
+Chorizo is a great addition, as is ground beef or ground turkey or chicken.
+I also like to include cooked white rice or brown rice, or black beans or pinto beans.

 If you're unable to find poblano peppers at your grocery store for whatever reason, you can make this recipe with bell peppers.
 Either stuff the entire bell pepper with your stuffing mixture and proceed, or slice them in half and stuff the pepper halves.